HVAC Preventive Maintenance Checklist

 - Chillers and Boilers: Seasonal chiller and boiler maintenance requires expertise; industry best practice is to use the services of a qualified mechanical contractor.

 - Cooling Towers: Disassemble screens and access panels for inspection.
 Inspect all tower components, including the fill and fill valve, support structure, sump and spray nozzles, gear box, drive coupling, fan blades and motor bearing.
 Clean the starter and cabinet.
 Inspect wiring, and check the motor starter contacts for wear and proper operation.
 Megger test the motor and log readings.
 Check the condition of the sump heater and contractor.

 - Pumps: Lubricate bearings at least annually.
 Inspect couplings and check for leaks.
 Listen for any unusual noises, and determine the cause.

-- Air-handling Unit: Clean or replace air filters at least quarterly, based on condition.
-Also look for signs of mold in your HVAC system and take care of them immediately.
-Not only clean and kill the mold but apply a mold inhibitor like CoilShine-BC.
+- Air-handling Unit: Clean, or replace, air filters at least quarterly, based on condition.
+Also, look for signs of mold in your HVAC system and take care of them, immediately.
+Don't only clean and kill the mold, but apply a mold inhibitor, like CoilShine-BC.
 This will control mold growth and can be applied while the building is occupied.
 Clearing the system of mold can eliminate floods from condensate pan clogs and loss of efficiency on the coils.